 Maybe your clients would prefer a blue website instead of a green website.
 This is checkers.

-What would be more beneficial is to make the city know who you are.
-Will this make me famous?
+What would be more beneficial is to make the ENTIRE city know who you are.

 As the OWNER of the company, those are the things YOU should be focusing on.

 SEO is what you pay someone like me to do, when nobody knows who you are.

 You don’t want people finding you because they went to Google and searched for a random KEYWORD like “car accident lawyer.”

 You want people finding you because they went to Google and SEARCHED FOR YOU BY NAME.

 You want them to go search for you BY NAME because you’re freaking famous.